sguntu4/ece464_p0/README.md

     Error occurs when user calls a LOGIC that is not "NOT", "AND", "NAND", "OR", "NOR", "XOR", or "XNOR"

-> "NETLIST ERROR: OUTPUT LINE "line_VAR_NAME" NOT ACCESSED"
+> "NETLIST ERROR: OUTPUT LINE "wire_VAR_NAME" NOT ACCESSED"

     Error occurs when user calls an OUTPUT line and at the end of the NetList, the OUTPUT line can not have any value due to not being accessed